The Search For The Cause

 Unfortunately, due to the highly fragmented, industrial-age modeling of our systems of imparting knowledge, even after 16 or more years in school, very few of us become comprehensive, critical thinking, self-directed individuals.
 And because we are not encouraged to challenge the programs of prevailing institutions and the manner in which they are orchestrated, most of us remain imprisoned conceptually by illusions, prejudices, and self-limiting ideologies.
 Consequently, we develop too few leaders with wide-ranging vision and integrity, and we spawn a general population that moves on with their lives as fragmented, incidental cogs in one part or another of the mindless socio-economic machine of their time, largely unaware of the premises that fuel it and frustrated about how to adapt or improve it.

 Given this condition, not enough of us have been or will become aware of what is possible and what to demand of ourselves and of our institutions.
 Such lack of awareness does not bode well for the future.
 Not only would we fail to fulfill our best possibilities, the chances are, like all the other major civilizations that came before us, we will become just another failed one that had taken root and flowered for centuries, but eventually decayed.
 It would not matter how extraordinary our society had been.
-Furthermore, there is no guarantee that humankind will survive as a species.
+And, considering our predicament, there is no guarantee that humankind will survive as a species.

 S U G G E S T E D N E X T: What We Can Do About It